-Kazakhstan signed the Paris Agreement on 2 August 2016 and, ratified on 6 December 2016.
+Kazakhstan signed the Paris Agreement on 2 August 2016 and ratified it on 6 December 2016.
 Kazakhstan’s unconditional NDC target aims to reduce GHG emissions by 15% below 1990 levels (including LULUCF) by 2030.
-After accounting for LULUCF, using projections from the latest National Communication and UNFCCC inventory data, Kazakhstan’s target is equivalent to 13% below 1990 levels excluding LULUCF (Republic of Kazakhstan, 2013; UNFCCC, 2017).
+When excluding LULUCF emissions and using projections from the latest National Communication and UNFCCC inventory data, Kazakhstan’s target is equivalent to 17% below 1990 levels by 2030 (Republic of Kazakhstan, 2013, 2019b).

 Kazakhstan submitted a QELRO1 (Quantified Emission Limitation or Reduction Objective) level of 95 for Kyoto Protocol’s second commitment period (CP2).
 This means that Kazakhstan’s average annual emissions from 2013–2020 are proposed to be 5% below 1990 levels.
 Kazakhstan’s intention to commit to this QELRO was conditional on being allowed to carry over its full surplus from the first commitment period, environmental integrity of the Kyoto Protocol, access to mechanisms for both periods and on a mid-term 2013–2015 review to increase the level of ambition in terms of emissions reductions among others.

-However, paragraph 3.7ter of the Doha Amendment imposes a more ambitious emission reduction target on Kazakhstan, as countries joining CP2 need to at least stabilise emissions in 2013–2020 to the average historical emission level over 2008–2010.2 This leads to a Kyoto pathway that is almost 77 MtCO2e per year lower than the direct translation of their target for the period 2013–2020.
-As of August 2017, Kazakhstan has not ratified the Doha Amendment, meaning that this commitment is not yet binding under international law.
+However, paragraph 3.7ter of the Doha Amendment imposes a more ambitious emissions reduction target on Kazakhstan, as countries joining CP2 need to at least stabilise emissions in 2013–2020 to the average historical emission level over 2008–2010.2 This leads to a Kyoto pathway that is almost 77 MtCO2e per year lower than the direct translation of their target for the period 2013–2020.
+As of November 2020, Kazakhstan has not ratified the Doha Amendment, meaning that this commitment is not yet binding on Kazakhstan under international law.
 As the Doha Amendment ratification deadline was 2 October 2020, it seems unlikely that Kazakhstan will still do so.

 2 | This is part of the Doha decisions and constitutes part of the amendments to the Kyoto Protocol.
 Amendments only come into effect once they are ratified by Parties.